MPEG-2: Main characteristics

 MPEG-2 is widely used as the format of digital television signals that are broadcast by terrestrial (over-the-air), cable, and direct broadcast satellite TV systems.
 It also specifies the format of movies and other programs that are distributed on DVD and similar discs.
 TV stations, TV receivers, DVD players, and other equipment are often designed to this standard.
-MPEG-2 was the second of several standards developed by the Moving Pictures Expert Group (MPEG) and is an international standard (ISO/IEC 13818).
+MPEG-2 was the second of several standards developed by the Moving Pictures Expert Group (MPEG) and is an international standard (ISO/IEC 13818, titled Information technology — Generic coding of moving pictures and associated audio information).
 Parts 1 and 2 of MPEG-2 were developed in a collaboration with ITU-T, and they have a respective catalog number in the ITU-T Recommendation Series.

 While MPEG-2 is the core of most digital television and DVD formats, it does not completely specify them.
 Regional institutions can adapt it to their needs by restricting and augmenting aspects of the standard.
 See Video profiles and levels.

 Systems

-MPEG-2 includes a Systems section, part 1, that defines two distinct, but related, container formats.
+MPEG-2 Part 1 (ISO/IEC 13818-1 and ITU-T Rec.
+H.222.0), titled Systems, defines two distinct, but related, container formats.
 One is the transport stream, a data packet format designed to transmit one data packet in four ATM data packets for streaming digital video and audio over fixed or mobile transmission mediums, where the beginning and the end of the stream may not be identified, such as radio frequency, cable and linear recording mediums, examples of which include ATSC/DVB/ISDB/SBTVD broadcasting, and HDV recording on tape.
 The other is the program stream, an extended version of the MPEG-1 container format with less overhead than transport stream.
 Program stream is designed for random access storage mediums such as hard disk drives, optical discs and flash memory.

 Transport stream file formats include M2TS, which is used on Blu-ray discs, AVCHD on re-writable DVDs and HDV on compact flash cards.
 Program stream files include VOB on DVDs and Enhanced VOB on the short lived HD DVD.
 The standard MPEG-2 transport stream contains packets of 188 bytes.
 M2TS prepends each packet with 4 bytes containing a 2-bit copy permission indicator and 30-bit timestamp.

-MPEG-2 Systems is formally known as ISO/IEC 13818-1 and as ITU-T Rec.
-H.222.0.
 ISO authorized the "SMPTE Registration Authority, LLC" as the registration authority for MPEG-2 format identifiers.
-The registration descriptor of MPEG-2 transport is provided by ISO/IEC 13818–1 in order to enable users of the standard to unambiguously carry data when its format is not necessarily a recognized international standard.
+The registration descriptor of MPEG-2 transport is provided by ISO/IEC 13818-1 in order to enable users of the standard to unambiguously carry data when its format is not necessarily a recognized international standard.
 This provision will permit the MPEG-2 transport standard to carry all types of data while providing for a method of unambiguous identification of the characteristics of the underlying private data.